ShiningRush/droplet/README.md

 ## Background

-When you write a http web server, you see above code everywhere.
+When you write a http web server, you will see code like below everywhere.
 Such as gin:
 ```go
 func consumerCreate(c *gin.Context) {